skenderidis/f5-ingress-lab/examples/cis/cis-crd/VirtualServer/Wildcard/README.md

 ## HTTPS Virtual Server with wildcard Host parameter

-This section demonstrates the deployment of a HTTPS Virtual Server with wildcard Host parameter.
+This section demonstrates the deployment of a **HTTPS** Virtual Server with wildcard Host parameter.
 The virtual server should send traffic to the backend service if the Host Header matches the wildcard value configured on the Host parameter.
-In this example we will use 2 custom resources; TLSProfile and VirtualServer
+For this example we need to use 2 custom resources; TLSProfile and VirtualServer

 Eg: wildcardhost-tls.yml